 About Schema Registry¶

-Schema Registry is a key component of Confluent Cloud Stream Governance packages, and a premium feature of self-managed Confluent Platform that provides a centralized repository for managing and validating schemas used in data processing and serialization (into and out of binary format).
+Schema Registry is a key component of Stream Governance, available in Essentials and Advanced Stream Governance packages, and a premium feature of self-managed Confluent Platform that provides a centralized repository for managing and validating schemas used in data processing and serialization (into and out of binary format).
 As an event based system, Confluent brokers uses Schema Registry to intelligently transfer Kafka topic message data and events between producers and consumers.